MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/workqueues.md

 ## Add work queue item (preview)

-The **Add work queue item (preview)** action allows users to change the status and processing results of the selected work queue item.
+The **Add work queue item (preview)** action allows users to populate work queue items into a work queue which has been set up in the flow portal.

 :::image type="content" source="media\workqueues\AddWorkQueueItem.png" alt-text="Screenshot of the add work queue item action." lightbox="media\workqueues\AddWorkQueueItem.png":::